What Is Madeira Sauce?

 If you want to learn more about demi-glace, what it is, and how to make it at home, check out this demi-glace link.
 There are links to a few commercial products I’ve tried, which are good alternatives to preparing them at home.

 Excellent recipe!
-I de like to copy it when i get home.
+I want to copy it when I get home.

 J. Pepin made a coffee sauce with Madeira wine.